-We have a tiny insulated guest cabin with two bunks and a woodstove for cooking/heating (it is very very small).
-We are off grid but we have solar electricity and the guest cabin is wired with lights and outlets.
-Working guests are allowed a limited amount of internet data on their own device or they can borrow a laptop (we get wi-fi through the cell towers, but the wi-fi signal is weak at best to the guest accommodations.
+We have wi-fi through the cell towers, but the wi-fi signal is weak at best to the guest accommodations.
 Our cell reception is also a bit spotty and some carriers don't work here at all, but guests are welcome to use our phone if they need to and they can use the wi-fi in our unheated workshop.
 WE DON'T HAVE RUNNING WATER, so no hot showers at the moment.
 There are a few swimming areas nearby and we usually have more than enough rainwater for cold outdoor showers in the summer.
 We have a temporary (very rustic) sauna that we fire up and bathe in once a week.
 Guests are expected to haul their own water (or melt snow) for cooking and drinking.
 There is a spring in the center of the property.
 May-October there is usually plenty of rainwater for washing.

-It should be noted that our house and guest cabin are very small.
+It should be noted that our house and guest accommodations are very small.
 We hope to attract people who love the great outdoors.

 We live in the heart of the Sawtooth Mountains, just a mile north of the Superior Hiking Trail and Northshore Snowmobile Trail and only two miles from Crosby Manitou State Park which has an extensive hiking trail system.
-We are 5 miles as the crow flies from Lake Superior (2nd Largest Lake in the world) and about a mile from three different small inland lakes.
+We are 5 miles as the raven flies from Lake Superior (2nd Largest Lake in the world) and about a mile from three different small inland lakes.
 We're about 20 miles south of the Boundary Waters Canoe Area Wilderness.
 It's a hikers paradise with a lot of canoeing opportunities as well.
 There are also various waterfalls and peaks to climb to in the area.
 In the winter, we have excellent back-country skiing and snowshoeing opportunities as we are amidst the highest peaks in Minnesota and we get the highest snowfall in the state.